Akka “Link & Fly” flying train concept

 That’s what a French entrepreneur, who’s made millions by connecting engineers with industrial groups, is pitching to Boeing and others.
 “Link & Fly” is Akka Technologies’s new flagship aircraft design.
 With wings that come off to hasten turnover at airports and make boarding easier and closer to passengers’ homes.

 “After cars go electric and autonomous, the next big disruption will be in airplanes,” Akka’s chief executive officer, Maurice Ricci, said in an interview in Paris.
 Boeing is among prime customer targets for Akka, as it seeks to limit its dependence on the likes of Airbus and Renault in Europe.

-With Akka’s futuristic concept, passengers would board a train-like tube at a neighbourhood station and have their retinas scanned for security during the ride to the airport.
+With Akka’s futuristic concept.
+Passengers would board a train-like tube at a neighborhood station and have their retinas scanned for security during the ride to the airport.

-While Akka’s not banking on convincing a plane maker to necessarily build the entire “Link & Fly” concept, it’s betting on the design to be an attention grabber and a showcase, parts of which are likely to end up in customers’ commercial aircrafts down the line.
+While Akka’s not banking on convincing a plane maker to necessarily build the entire “Link & Fly” concept.
+It’s betting on the design to be an attention grabber and a showcase.
+Parts of which are likely to end up in customers’ commercial aircraft down the line.